KingMaleekLamar/Hotel-Reservation-Analysis-with-SQL-/README.md

 # Hotel-Reservation-Analysis-with-SQL-
 In this Project, i uses PosrgreSQL to answer the questions related to dataset.

+Usage
+1. Load the Hotel Reservation Dataset_CLEAN.csv file into your SQL database.
+2. Execute the SQL queries in the   Hotel Reservation Analysis_ADEDOKUN.SQL notebook.
+3. Analyze the results and create visualizations if desired.

 #Overview:

 The hotel industry relies on data to make informed decisions and provide a better guest experience.
 In this project, i  work with a hotel reservation dataset to gain insights into guest preferences, booking trends, and other key factors that impact the hotel's operations. i use SQL to query and analyze the data, as well as answer specific questions about the dataset.